Metastability for the contact process on the preferential attachment graph: Introduction

 where $(\xi^u_t)$ is the contact process starting from a uniformly chosen vertex.

-Recently, in \cite{BBCS2} they used their new representation to show that the preferential attachment graph converges weakly to a limit, called the P\'olya-point graph.

-In this paper we will use this convergence as well as the new representation to improve \eqref{rb}.
-Here is our main result. \begin{theo} Let $(G_n)$ be the sequential model of the preferential attachment graph with parameters $m \geq 2$ and $\alpha \in [0,1).$ Consider the contact process $(\xi_t)$ with infection rate $\lambda >0$ starting from full occupancy on $G_n.$ Then there exist positive constants $c$ and $C$, such that for $\lambda$ small enough,
+In this paper we will improve \eqref{rb} as follows. \begin{theo} Let $(G_n)$ be the sequential model of the preferential attachment graph with parameters $m \geq 1$ and $\alpha \in [0,1).$ Consider the contact process $(\xi_t)_{t\geq 0}$ with infection rate $\lambda >0$ starting from full occupancy on $G_n.$ Then there exist positive constants $c$ and $C$, such that for $\lambda$ small enough,

 where $\psi = \frac{1 - \alpha }{1 + \alpha}$ and $(t_n)$ is any sequence satisfying $ t_n \rightarrow \infty $ and $t_n \leq T_n = \exp \left(\frac{c \lambda^2 n}{(\log n) ^{1/\psi}}\right).$ \end{theo} By a well-known property of the contact process called self-duality (see \cite{L}, Section I.1) for any $t \geq 0$ we have